AadyaGoraya/pandemic-dashboard/README.md

 a few things i'd like to add:

-- [ ] llm-powered analysis mode (for edge cases the rules miss)
+- [ ] real data via WHO disease outbreak news api or promed feed
-- [ ] exportable session history as json
+- [ ] exportable snapshot (pdf / png) of the current dashboard state
+- [ ] "compare outbreaks" mode — plot two events side by side
-- [ ] custom rule editor
+- [ ] mobile-responsive map interaction
-- [ ] severity scoring per attack vector
+- [ ] historical archive — browse past outbreak events by year

 ---

-## a note on accuracy
+## a note on the data

-this is a rule-based heuristic, not a trained model. it's good at catching known, common attack patterns but it won't catch everything — novel or subtle attacks can slip through. treat it as a first-pass filter or a research/learning tool, not a production safety layer on its own.
+everything here is synthetic. the pathogens are real (H5N1, cholera, mpox, etc.) and the epidemiological parameters are based on published literature, but the case counts, timelines, and geographic details are invented for demonstration purposes. this is not a public health resource — don't use it for anything that actually matters.

 ---

-built as a personal project to better understand adversarial prompting and AI safety tooling.
+built to explore data visualisation for public health and practice designing information-dense dashboards that are still readable.